What to expect attending RedHawks games this summer

-FARGO, N.D.
-(Valley News Live) -- As Newman Outdoor Field gets set to host another summer of fun there will be some changes fans can expect when they head to the park.
+As Newman Outdoor Field gets set to host another summer of fun there will be some changes fans can expect when they head to the park.

 “The main entrance will be the only way to get tickets or enter the building,” RedHawks General Manager Matt Rau said.
 “From there, there will be a lot of signage and reminders to please try to maintain social distancing throughout.”